$20 Liberty Gold Double Eagle MS-62 PCGS (Random)

 Own a piece of American history that is more than 100 years old!
 This is a nice affordable example for a Liberty Gold type set.
 These coins exhibit typical contact marks consistent with the MS-62 grade of each coin.

-Coin Highlights:- Contains .9675 oz of Gold.
+Coin Highlights:- Contains .9675 oz of gold.

 - PCGS encapsulation protects and guarantees the MS-62 condition of the coin.